LukeM1aa/milestone-project-one/README.md

 - Contact the business for quotes or bookings
 - Find information on common appliance issues

-It's designed to be clear, responsive, and user-friendly for all vistors.
+The website is designed to be clear, responsive, and user-friendly for all visitors.

 ### Developer and Business Goals
 - Increase visitor-to-customer conversion by reducing friction in booking and contact
-- Build trust through social proof (reviews, photos, videos)
+- Build trust through social proof (reviews)
 - Encourage quick action with easy contact options
-- Strengthen local precesence via targeted, helpful contact
+- Strengthen local presence via targeted, helpful contact

 ## User Experience (UX)